me3zaAKAgoat/42cursus/README.md

 ### **UFW firewall?**

-> UFW is a much simpler substitue to iptables, a firewall is a network security system that controls incoming and outoging packets based on a preset of rules.
+> SSH is a security protocol that allows for secure connections using the cryptographic public-private key model, it is mainly used to log into remote machines and execute commands.
+>
+> To connect to a remote machine use ssh \<user>@\<ip address> and then use the password.

 ### **Differences between apt and aptitude?**